SamAndTheSun/CSS_healthspan_epigenetics/README.md

 ![](figures/data_analysis_overview.png)

 The raw data files that the analysis uses are not available here.
-The cohorts utilized by the models are depicted below
+The cohorts utilized by the models are depicted below.

 ![](figures/experimental_design.png)

-All of the figures used in the manuscript are derived from the code and may be accessed there
+All of the figures used in the manuscript are derived from the code and may be accessed there.